MORFEproject/MORFE_metamaterial/README.md

 Before running the main script, please run install.m to add all necessary files to the MATLAB path.

-This code also depends on two external packages: Nlvib v1.3 and the Tensor Toolbox.
+This package also depends on two external packages: Nlvib v1.3 and the Tensor Toolbox.
 •	Nlvib v1.3 is used for numerical continuation in the comparison examples.
 •	The Tensor Toolbox is used for tensor calculations.